Mikayel Chamchian: Biography

 The immense labor of writing and publishing History of Armenia took its toll on Chamchian's health, and in 1789 he was dismissed from his teaching position and sent to recover at sanatoria in Austria and Hungary.
 He first went to Trieste, then to the Armenian-populated Transylvanian town of Ibașfalău (Bashbalov or Yeghisabetupolis in Armenian, now called Dumbrăveni), where he remained until April 1790.
 While in Ibașfalău, Chamchian contributed greatly to the development of the local Armenian school and cultivated a plan for the creation of Armenian boarding schools.
 Despite the pleas of the local Armenian community for him to remain, Chamchian returned to Venice after recovering his health.
 His next major work was a commentary on the Book of Psalms (Meknutiun Saghmosats, 10 volumes), and most of his works from this period are on religious and theological subjects.
 He was sent away from Venice once again for health reasons to his birthplace, Constantinople, in early 1795.
 There, Chamchian acted as a senior Mekhitarist representative and resumed his historical writing and educational activities.
 Chamchian briefly returned to Venice in 1800 to participate in the election of the new abbot of the monastery on San Lazzaro following the death of Abbot Stepanos.
 Although the Mekhitarist monks attempted to keep Chamchian in Venice by appointing him supervisor of the monastic school, he returned to Constantinople at the request of the Armenian Catholic community there.

 In his last years in Constantinople, Chamchian, together with other Mekhitarists, took steps to ease the conflict between Armenian Catholics and the Armenian Apostolic Church, although these efforts received support neither from Rome, nor from the Armenian Catholicosate.
+In 1815, a Catholic Armenian priest of the Antonine Order stole one of Chamchian's manuscripts, which contained his work Vahan Havato (Վահան Հաւատոյ, Shield of faith).
+This was a work defending the "orthodoxy" of the Armenian Church against the accusations of heresy.
+Chamchian believed that the Armenian Church had always been "orthodox" from a Roman Catholic perspective, i.e., that it never actually rejected Chalcedonian doctrine; this was a position that was accepted neither by Rome, nor by most Armenian converts to Catholicism, nor by the Armenian Church itself.
+Chamchian had reportedly been working on the book for over forty years and was still making adjustments to it shortly before it was stolen.
+The work was quickly condemned by the Roman Inquisition and sequestered in the archives of the Propaganda Fide.
+Multiple defective copies of the work—made before the original was sent to Rome—circulated, and one abridgment was preserved at the Armenian patriarchate of Jerusalem and later published in Calcutta in 1873.
+The original remains at the Propaganda Fide archives in Rome and has never been published.

 Chamchian died in Constantinople on 30 November 1823 at the age of 86.